So I'm taking Spanish again.

 You can probably count most of the way to 10, say hello and goodbye, please and thank you, my house is your house, where is the library, and probably at least one profanity.

-I took a year of Spanish in 9th grade, but
+I took a year of Spanish in 9th grade, but opted to pursue Latin instead.

 Latin also had the draw of being the only language class where the textbooks had a body count.
 My current text book features ethnically diverse Spanish students, but I doubt very many of them will be savaged by crocodiles in the Nile, poisoned through the machinations of an ambitious provincial governor, ordered to commit suicide by the emperor, or buried alive under tons of volcanic ash.